Custom Application Deployment

 Update Application

-Deploy new version:
+To deploy a new version:

-- Push new image
+- Push the new image to your registry.

-- Update deployment
+- Update the deployment (image or manifest).

-- Trigger rolling update
+- Trigger a rolling update.

 Scale Application